aarron-lee/legion-go-tricks/README.md

 # Legion Go Tricks

-Note that this document is solely for the Original Legion Go Z1E, NOT the Legion Go S.
+Note that this document is solely for the Original Legion Go Z1E, NOT the Legion Go S or Legion Go 2.

 This document serves to provide information, workarounds, and tricks to improving day-to-day use of Linux on the Legion Go.